TT-talhatariq/Compartelo/README.md

 - Start MySQL services and run Apache.

+- Otherwise, Import this project in Intellij IDEA.

 - Go to Signup Page and after signing up, Login using those credentials

 - Now, you are good to go and explore the features and enjoy Learning!